DxChainNetwork/godx-doc/gdx/gdx-manual-release0.7.2/manual0.7.2_en.md

 # Contact Information

 Thank you so much for your support and your confidence in this project.
-If you have any question, please do not hesitated to contact us via support@dxchain.com
+If you have any question, please do not hesitated to contact DX via support@dxchain.com